Fine Art Self-Portrait Photography in Ireland — Meeting Myself Through Ritual and Image

 For me, a self-portrait is never just a photograph.
-It’s a moment of pausing, turning inward, and asking myself: who am I today? what part of me wants to be seen?
+It’s a moment of pausing, turning inward, and asking myself: who am I today?
+What part of me wants to be seen?
 Sometimes it feels tender, occasionally bold, and sometimes uncomfortable—but it’s always honest.

 When I step in front of the lens, I’m not chasing perfection.
 I’m holding space for presence, vulnerability, and self-acceptance.
 It’s a ritual, a way of mapping the inner world through image.